yuqiii-wang/KnowledgeNotes/math/finance/repo/repo.md

 Another use case is satisfying regulatory requirements that banks are required to preserve some cash.
 A seller of a repo, such as an investment bank, borrows money from reserve banks to meet certain short term auditory requirements, hands over owned federal bonds as collaterals to the reserve bank.

+Federal Reserve uses it as a monetary policy tool.
+When the Fed buys securities from a seller who agrees to repurchase them, it is injecting reserves into the financial system.
+Conversely, when the Fed sells securities with an agreement to repurchase, it is draining reserves from the system.

 ## Reverse repo

 To the party selling the security with the agreement to buy it back, it is a repurchase agreement.